AdamGiergun/IfR-data/README.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;Spot
 * `Spot` contains all the info about place.
-  Spots data file can be found [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/spots.json).
+  Spots data file can be found [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/spots.json).<br>
   For instructions look [here](https://github.com/AdamGiergun/IfR-data/tree/main/instructions), and find a proper `README_SPOT_<language acronym>.md`.

 ### &nbsp;&nbsp;&nbsp;&nbsp;Territorial unit
-* `Territorial unit` is one of the properties of spot coming from administrative division of country.
+* `Territorial unit` is one of the properties of spot coming from administrative division of country.<br>
-  For Poland searchable list of territorial units with ids is provided by Central Statistical Office, and can be found [here](https://eteryt.stat.gov.pl/eTeryt/rejestr_teryt/udostepnianie_danych/baza_teryt/uzytkownicy_indywidualni/wyszukiwanie/wyszukiwanie.aspx?contrast=default), but as ids come from standard based on ISO 19000 I strongly suspect that other countries have equivalent lists.
+  For Poland searchable list of territorial units with ids is provided by Central Statistical Office, and can be found [here](https://eteryt.stat.gov.pl/eTeryt/rejestr_teryt/udostepnianie_danych/baza_teryt/uzytkownicy_indywidualni/wyszukiwanie/wyszukiwanie.aspx?contrast=default), but as ids come from standard based on ISO 19000 I strongly suspect that other countries have equivalent lists.<br>
-  If you know where to find such lists [let me know](https://github.com/AdamGiergun/IfR-data/issues/2).
+  If you know where to find such lists [let me know](https://github.com/AdamGiergun/IfR-data/issues/2).<br>
-  Data file for territorial units is [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/territorialUnits.json).
+  Data file for territorial units is [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/territorialUnits.json).<br>
   For instructions look [here](https://github.com/AdamGiergun/IfR-data/tree/main/instructions), and find a proper `README_TU_<language acronym>.md`.

 ###  &nbsp;&nbsp;&nbsp;&nbsp;Service
 * `Service` is (just as it name suggests) a service offered by the spot.
-  Services data file can be found [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/services.json).
+  Services data file can be found [here](https://github.com/AdamGiergun/IfR-data/blob/main/data/services.json).<br>
   For instructions look [here](https://github.com/AdamGiergun/IfR-data/tree/main/instructions), and find a proper `README_SERVICE_<language acronym>.md`.

 <p align="right">(<a href="#top">back to top</a>)</p>